 This is my first series of books.
 I wrote the Alien Corps in 2015, and finished with Fractured Prophecy in 2019.
-I think you’ll find them to be well written, exciting, adventures with characters you can relate to.
-One reviewer puts it this way, “I loved Hickory and her combination of level-headed commander versus her inner struggle as a woman who has recently lost someone that she cared very deeply for.”
+I think you’ll find them to be easy to read, exciting adventures with characters you will relate to.
+One reviewer put it this way, “I loved Hickory and her combination of level-headed commander versus her inner struggle as a woman who has recently lost someone that she cared very deeply for.”

 GREAT SCI FI AUTHORS YOU WANT TO READ